IBM quarterly revenue beats on cloud strength, shares rise

-July 19 (Reuters) - IBM (IBM.N) reported second-quarter revenue on Monday that beat analysts' estimates, as a recovery in client spending powered strong growth in its cloud and consulting businesses.
+(Reuters) -IBM reported second-quarter revenue on Monday that beat analysts’ estimates, as a recovery in client spending powered strong growth in its cloud and consulting businesses.

 The company’s shares were up 2% at $140.73 in extended trading.